INEWMax/objective-c-style-guide/README.md

 Each Target is linked to a specific Info.plist file and .pch configuration with the same name as the Target name.

-The PRODUCT_NAME XCode configuration should be named in the same way.
+The `PRODUCT_NAME` XCode configuration should be named in the same way.
-Customize the CFBundleDisplayName or the CFBundleName in the Info.plist if the app name need to be different from PRODUCT_NAME.
+Customize the `CFBundleDisplayName` or the `CFBundleName` in the Info.plist if the app name need to be different from `PRODUCT_NAME`.

 **For example:**